 A new zip or an extra inch on the waist will set you back as little as $30.
 Or why not empower yourself by learning those skills yourself?
 There’s nothing quite like the feeling of adding a new skill to your repertoire.
 Learning to sew, repair, and re-fashion your own clothing puts the power back in your hands.
 Here’s 3 simple tricks to mend your clothes from Fashion Revolution founder Orsola de Castro.

 Upcycling is a way of tweaking an item to make it even better than the original.
 This means taking something that doesn’t fit or is stained/torn and refashioning it as a fabulous new piece.
-There’s a wealth of videos and how-to guides available for free online or you could take a class at your local community college.
+There’s a wealth of upcycling videos and how-to guides or you could take a class at your local community college.

 Before you reach for your wallet, first ask yourself these three questions: How much will I wear it?
 How much do I already own?
 How long will it last?

 Resisting the impulse to buy huge numbers of cheap items in favour of investing in quality pieces not only makes your look more streamlined, it also reduces the amount you consume overall.
 Saving your hard-earned dollars for affordable quality is really win-win.